dimstav23/GDPRuler/sev_demo/README.md

 --network bridge=virbr0
 ```
 Have in mind that you might want to add the [policy](https://documentation.suse.com/sles/15-SP1/html/SLES-amd-sev/index.html) parameter of AMD SEV depending on your purpose.

+**Optional**: you can use `sudo qemu-img resize` to increase the available disk space inside the VM.
+For example: `sudo qemu-img resize /var/lib/libvirt/images/sev-guest.img +10G`

 ### 4. Inside the guest VM, verify that AMD SEV is enabled:
 `dmesg | grep SEV` should indicate `AMD Secure Encrypted Virtualization (SEV) active`